 The three independent judges met on Tuesday 17 December and a total of 41 pieces were selected from a very strong field of high quality and imaginative work.

-We are very excited by the response to this call to artists and look forward to welcoming you to a diverse and inspiring exhibition, featuring a wide range of unique and local textile art.
+We were delighted by the response to this call to artists and look forward to developing another diverse and inspiring exhibition, featuring a wide range of unique and local textile art, in 2021.

 Meet the Judges